Samsung/ONE/compiler/bcq-tools/README.md

 `preserve_bcq_info` is for preserving constant nodes which include BCQ information.
 When `.pb` file is converted to `.tflite` file by TFlite converter, constant nodes whose values are exactly same are removed and then linked to only one representative node.
-It causes information missing problem because we don't know which constant nodes should be linked to even we still want to apply BCQ.
+This makes us impossible to know what constant node should be linked to a node which we want to apply BCQ.
 Therefore, we should preserve these BCQ information.

 ### How to use